- Online Payments

 Our team at Oral & Facial Surgeons of Arizona believes that all patients who need high-quality care should have access to it, without worrying about how treatment may impact their personal finances.
 This is why our practice accepts numerous convenient forms of payment, including financing plans through one of the most well-known healthcare financing agencies in the nation.
 CareCredit® offers a variety of low- to no-interest payment plans for qualified applicants who choose to pay for their treatment in a series of installments.
 The application can be filled out online in a process that takes just a few minutes to complete.

 Health History Information

-To help expedite your first visit at Oral & Facial Surgeons of Arizona, please visit our Patient Registration page, choose an office, and fill out patient registration form including the Health History section.
+To help expedite your first visit at Oral & Facial Surgeons of Arizona, please visit our Patient Registration page, choose an office, and fill out the patient registration form, including the Health History section.